MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 #### Taking action from the solution page

-The solutions page displays your organization’s solutions that are connected to improvement actions.
+The **Solutions** page displays your organization’s solutions that are connected to improvement actions.
 The table lists each solution’s contribution to your overall score, the points achieved and possible within that solution, and the remaining number of improvement actions grouped in that solution that can increase your score.

 There are two ways you can take action from this screen: